angelvt72/idealistAI/README.md

 3. The ConvNeXt-Large model has proven to be superior to EfficientNet-B0 in this problem, highlighting the improvement that comes with increasing the number of model parameters, at the cost of longer training time and resource usage.

-4. Overfitting has been the biggest challenge identified in this project, and in future implementations, parameters such as the number of epochs should be adjusted, or techniques such as dropout or L2 regularization should be employed to avoid it.
+4. Overfitting has been the biggest challenge identified in this project, and in future implementations, parameters such as the number of epochs should be adjusted, or techniques such as early stopping, dropout or L2 regularization should be employed to avoid it.

 5. In order to achieve adequate precision across all classes, the ideal approach would be to implement an ensemble model that combines the results of several models to improve the accuracy and robustness of the system.